 Our Vision

-We are building the Distributed Press — a beginner friendly, open-source publishing tool for the distributed web.
-Aiming to empower authors, Distributed Press utilizes the distributed web to amplify free expression worldwide, while exposing sources of misinformation.
+We are building the Distributed Press — an open-source publishing tool for the distributed web.
+Aiming to empower authors, Distributed Press utilizes the distributed web to amplify publishing organizations and authors anywhere.
+Distributed Press adds peer-to-peer (P2P) and decentralized protocols to any CMS, for content distribution and archiving.

 We all have a sense of the wide-ranging and complex issues facing publishing today: political censorship, disinformation, walled gardens, and the decline of independent media (opens in a new tab).
 Yet the solutions to these challenges remain unclear.
-Working with authors, audiences, and distributed web communities, we hope to co-develop new tools, in order to make publishing fair, democratic, and dignified for all.
+Working with authors, audiences, and distributed web communities, we are co-developing new tools, in order to make publishing fair, democratic, and dignified for all.

 Our approach is to engage and learn from broader communities who actively research the issues outlined above and those that practice alternative publishing models.
 With them, we wish to investigate if and how the distributed web can better serve the publishing ecosystem.
-As a means to this end, we are launching a journal for and by the citizens of the distributed web, and test its resilience against the challenges facing publishing today.
+As a means to this end, we have created COMPOST (opens in a new tab) a journal for and by the citizens of the distributed web, and test its resilience against the challenges facing publishing today.

 Today, centralized platforms wield disproportionate power